thatlarrypearson/telemetry-obd-log-to-csv/README.md

 ## Target Hardware

 The software is made to work with [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) weather station.
+The software is being tested on a Raspberry Pi 4 running Raspberry Pi OS ```bookworm```.

 ## Logger Usage